Blog

 Travel precautions include reducing exposure to mosquitos (see ‘Mosquito Prevention Measures’ below).

-Additionally, before travelling to an area with a high risk for Malaria transmission, it’s a good idea to consult with a healthcare physician about prevention.
+Additionally, before traveling to an area with a high risk for Malaria transmission, it’s a good idea to consult with a healthcare physician about prevention.
 A doctor is likely to prescribe an antimalarial drug that can help lower the risk of infection in the event of being bitten by suppressing the life cycle of the parasite.

 Treatment

-Malaria is treated with anti-Malarial drugs (e.g. malarone, doxycycline or mefloquine) and supportive care.
+Malaria is treated with anti-malarial drugs (e.g. malarone, doxycycline, or mefloquine) and supportive care.
 If symptoms present, one ought to seek hospitalization immediately.
 Those with severe infection need to remain hospitalized for longer than 24 hours.

 8. Yellow Fever